livMatS/dtool-lookup-api/CONTRIBUTING.md

 Structure
 ---------

-At the core of `dtool-lookup-api` is the `dtool_lookup_api.core.LookupClient.TokenBasedLookupClient` object.
-This object defines several asynchronous methods that translate the `dtool-lookup-server`'s REST API (e.g. https://demo.dtool.dev/lookup/doc/swagger) into a Python interface that's usable as an asynchronous context.
+At the core of `dserver-api` is the `dserver_api.core.LookupClient.TokenBasedLookupClient` object.
+This object defines several asynchronous methods that translate the `dserver`'s REST API (e.g. https://demo.dtool.dev/lookup/doc/swagger) into a Python interface that's usable as an asynchronous context.
 Derived from `TokenBasedLookupClient` are the `CredentialsBasedLookupClient` and `ConfigurationBasedLookupClient`, which offer the ame interface but extend the mechanisms of authentication against the server.

-The modules `dtool_lookup_api.synchronous` and `dtool_lookup_api.asynchronous`
+The modules `dserver_api.synchronous` and `dserver_api.asynchronous`
 wrap these core objects to provide simple functional interfaces to the lookup API in both synchronous and asynchronous settings.